-I was raised in a rural farm town (Salem, New York, pop.
+I was raised in a rural farm town, Salem, New York (pop.
 1,000) where at an early age, the arts—and renting movies—became my escape from the mundane.
 In high school, I decided I would orient my life toward cameras.
 Why?
 It was a hunch, or maybe it’s in my DNA.
 My paternal grandfather, Sonny, was a blue-collar worker who often had a camera in his hands.
 Only after his death did I realize he had an extraordinary eye.

-I received a Bachelor’s in Studio Art at Wesleyan University, which is where I discovered the darkroom and the world of filmmaking.
+I received a Bachelor’s in Studio Art at Wesleyan University, which is where I discovered both the darkroom and the world of filmmaking.
 Upon graduating in 2011, I moved to New York City to freelance in photography and film production.
-Scripts of my own started to take shape, and I even acted in a couple films, then my health completely unraveled due to years of undiagnosed Lyme and tick-borne diseases.
+Scripts of my own started to take shape, and I even acted in a couple films, then my health unraveled due to years of undiagnosed Lyme and tick-borne diseases.

 In the fall of 2015, I connected with another filmmaker in the same situation—Winslow Crane-Murdoch—through a chance encounter at a local doctor’s office.
-While navigating debilitating symptoms and medical treatment, we co-directed a feature documentary (The Quiet Epidemic), in association with the legendary Pennebaker Hegedus Films (The War Room, Startup.com, Unlocking the Cage)—who we also met through a chance encounter.
+While navigating debilitating symptoms and medical treatment, we co-directed a feature documentary, The Quiet Epidemic, in association with the legendary Pennebaker Hegedus Films (The War Room, Startup.com, Unlocking the Cage)—who we also met through a chance encounter.

 Writing is one of my greatest passions, and my desire to write screenplays never went away.
 I host a virtual writing community called Pressure Release, to hold space for others who want to develop a writing practice (whether professionally or just for fun).
-We have weekly drop-in group co-working sessions, monthly writing workshops, and I support people 1-on-1.

-Photography will forever be one of my great loves.
 I still appreciate any opportunity to pick up my cameras.
 I am most passionate about documentary and portrait photography, but really, I enjoy photographing everything.
 For the right project, I will pull out my cameras.

 I wear many hats: director, producer, writer, project launcher, photographer, graphic designer, fundraiser, and more.
 If you have an idea or project that you may want support with, reach out.